juju/docs/src/en/models.md

 ^# Compare a bundle to a model

-   Use the `diff-bundle` command to compare a model with a charm bundle:
+   A useful tool is the `diff-bundle` command.
+It allows the operator to compare a model with a charm bundle.

-   `juju diff-bundle [options] <bundle file or name>`

-   For command line help and syntax run `juju help diff-bundle`.

    This topic is treated on the [Charm bundles][charms-bundles-diff] page.